Technical and organizational security measures

 The production environment is equipped with multiple layers of security controls such as firewalls, web application firewall, intrusion detection systems, intrusion prevention systems, file integrity monitoring, etc.

-Network access control must be implemented in order to avoid un-trusted device to connect to the privileged network segment having access to the Ingenico information systems
+Network access control must be implemented in order to avoid un-trusted device to connect to the privileged network segment having access to the Worldline information systems

 All of the production systems (including network equipment) are logging into a central log server

-All Ingenico production systems must be set to log key & critical events.
+All Worldline production systems must be set to log key & critical events.
 These logs must be centralized, appropriately secured and kept for a minimum of 12 months.

 User lifecycle management procedures have been implemented to assign, deploy user rights in alignment with the specific assign function and revocation user rights and deactivation of user account upon leaving the company.